tillberg/tbone/README.md

         return rval;
     }
 }).singleton();
-=> overrides the calc method on the timer model.
+=> overrides the calc method on the timer object
+=> executes each time the counter model changes
 ```

 ## Views